 Under the No Action Alternative, Broad Branch Road would not be rehabilitated but only repaved within the existing roadway alignment, which occurs almost entirely in DDOT right-of-way, with a few minor exceptions.
 These exceptions may be due to inconsistencies in survey bounds when the road was originally constructed or possibly the result of previous paving projects.
-DDOT may undertake future actions to correct these right-of-way exceptions, which may include an easement or land transfer.
+DDOT may undertake future actions to correct these right-of-way exceptions, which may include an easement, land transfer, or permit.
 Encroachments outside the DDOT right-of-way occur on the east side of the roadway only.

 The majority of Alternative 2 improvements would be limited to the rehabilitation of Broad Branch Road following the existing paved footprint.
 The longer retaining wall proposed for the northern segment reduces the amount of cut required for roadway slopes, but not in areas where the cut would occur outside the existing right-of-way.
-The sidewalk added to the southern end of the corridor to connect the Soapstone Creek Trail with the parking lot near Beach Drive would require an additional area of 3,737 square feet in the Hillwood Estate, Museum and Gardens property (see Table 4-6).
-The design, construction, and maintenance of the continuation of sidewalk to the parking lot entrance would be coordinated with the NPS.
+The sidewalk added to the southern end of the corridor to connect the Soapstone Creek Trail with the parking lot near Beach Drive would require an additional area of 3,737 square feet in the Hillwood Estate, Museum and Gardens property and approximately 1,700 square feet in NPS-owned Rock Creek Park property.
+The portion of the sidewalk in NPS Rock Creek Park property would be constructed through a temporary easement and no new right-of-way would be required (see Table 4-6.).

-Under Build Alternatives 3 and 4 and the Preferred Alternative, additional right-of-way would be required to expand the roadway cross-section to include sidewalks, curbing, drainage, and a bike lane (in Alternative 4 only).
+Under Candidate Build Alternatives 3 and 4 and the Preferred Alternative, additional right-of-way would be required to expand the roadway cross-section to include sidewalks, curbing, drainage and a bike lane (in Alternative 4 only).
 As shown in Table 4-6, design modifications to the Preferred Alternative resulted in a major reduction in additional right-of-way required compared to the original Alternative 3 (4,556 square feet for the Preferred Alternative versus 28,827 square feet for Alternative 3).
-In addition, the Preferred Alternative would not encroach upon land of any of the Sovereign Nations.
+In addition, the Preferred Alternative would not encroach upon lands belonging to Sovereign Nations.
 Alternative 4 is the widest of the proposed build alternatives and would require 41,823 square feet of additional right-of-way.
-Both Alternatives 3 and 4 would encroach upon land of Sovereign Nations.
+Both Alternatives 3 and 4 would encroach upon Sovereign Nation lands.
 None of the additional parcels or parts of parcels would require relocation of a residence, business, or other structures.
 For each of the build alternatives, limited right-of-way may be required along the east side of the roadway on NPS land to accommodate the reconstruction of retaining walls; however, the final locations of retaining walls and need for additional right-of-way would be determined after completion of engineering studies to assess the condition of existing walls and the need for new walls (see Table 4-8 in Section 4.3.11.5 for more details).

-The impacts associated with the sidewalk added to the southern end of the corridor to connect the Soapstone Creek Trail with the parking lot near Beach Drive would be identical to that described for Alternative 2 and require the same amount of additional land from the Hillwood Estate, Museum and Gardens property.
-The design, construction, and maintenance of the continuation of sidewalk to the parking lot entrance would be coordinated with the NPS.
+The impacts associated with the sidewalk added to the southern end of the corridor to connect the Soapstone Creek Trail with the parking lot near Beach Drive would be identical to that described for Alternative 2 and require the same amount of additional land from the Hillwood Estate, Museum and Gardens property and Rock Creek Park.
+As noted for Alternative 2, the portion of the sidewalk in Rock Creek Park would be constructed through a temporary easement and no new right-of-way would be required.